philzook58/philzook58.github.io/_posts/2025-04-28-proof_objects.md

 - Ron Garcia pointed out this <https://cacm.acm.org/research/program-correctness-through-self-certification/> Outputting the permutation of a sorting algorithm is a good one.
 Verifying that is slightly easier than redoing the sort.
 DWARF I think is an interesting target for a bisimulation proof object <https://www.philipzucker.com/dwarf-patching/> as it already specifies a connection between high and low code for debugging purposes.

 - A similar thing is in parse don't validate. <https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/> A parse tree is a proof object that a string is in a language.
 You can make a parse tree as a kind of trace of the parser.
 A related thing I like is to intrinsically sorted list `Option (Int, [Nat])` which stores a starting point but then only differences.
-The Nat makes a drecreasing difference unprepresentable.
+The Nat makes a drecreasing difference unrepresentable.

 - <https://en.wikipedia.org/wiki/Proof_theory> Proof theory is the study of proofs as mathematical objects.
 It has a focus on logicy stuff, sequent calc, natural deduction etc.